pivot-access-ltd/bma-offline-docs/src/machines.md

 With MAAS, you can easily write, upload and execute your hardware testing scripts and see the results.

+<a href="#heading--about-testing-machine-networking"><h2 id="heading--about-testing-machine-networking">About testing machine networking</h2></a>

+MAAS provides a comprehensive suite of network and link testing capabilities.
+MAAS can check whether or not links are connected, detect slow links, and report link and interface speeds via UI or API.
+In addition, you can test Internet connectivity against a user-provided list of URLs or IP addresses.
+Bonded NICS will be separated during this testing, so that each side of a redundant interface is fully evaluated.

+Network testing also includes customisable network testing and commissioning scripts.
+There are no particular restrictions on these scripts, allowing you to test a wide variety of possible conditions and situations.

 <a href="#heading--about-post-commission-configuration"><h2 id="heading--about-post-commission-configuration">About post-commission configuration</h2></a>

 Once commissioned, you can configure the machine's network interface(s).
 Specifically, when a machine's status is either "Ready" or "Broken", interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
 Tags can also be assigned to specific network interfaces.